-Event tasks are similar to event rules.
-However, rather than being triggered whenever an event like a file upload or directory creation occurs, event tasks are time-based, and occur on an admin-defined schedule.
+Scheduled Tasks are similar to event rules.
+However, rather than being triggered whenever an event like a file upload or directory creation occurs, Scheduled Tasks are time-based, and occur on an admin-defined schedule.

-Administrators can configure event tasks to occur once, or to repeat every minute, hour, day, week, weekday, month, or year.
+Administrators can configure Scheduled Tasks to occur once, or to repeat every minute, hour, day, week, weekday, month, or year.

-You can create and edit event tasks on the Event Tasks page of the Event Manager.
+You can create and edit Scheduled Tasks on the Scheduled Tasks page of the Event Manager.